Need some good news?

 - We taste and see the good news.
 We believe the Lord's Supper - a tradition started by Jesus himself - is important to our faith so we practice it regularly.
-It's open to all who trust in Jesus and have been baptized.
+It's open to all who trust in Jesus.

 - We respond to the good news.
 When God speaks, he expects a response.
 We want to not only be hearers of the good news but doers as well, taking what we experienced on Sunday with us into our weeks.